 The OLED screen appears a little warmer than the LCD screen (or the LCD screen is cooler, if you prefer), but both excel when it comes to colour accuracy.
 All iPhone 11 models support the P3 colour gamut, and Apple’s True Tone tech for adjusting the colour temperature to the ambient lighting of the room you’re in.

 The iPhone 11 Pro OLED screen is also brighter outside of HDR than the iPhone 11 LCD screen: 800 nits typically on the Pro compared to 625 on the 11.
 625 is actually plenty, but for the best visibility outside especially, brighter is better.

 iPhone 11 vs iPhone 11 Pro: Battery life

 This is nice and easy to follow: the more battery life you want, the bigger your iPhone 11 model needs to be!
-The smaller iPhone 11 Pro gets the shortest battery life, though still gives you a day of use under normal conditions.
+The smaller iPhone 11 Pro gets the shortest battery life, though it still gives you a day of use under normal conditions.